HustinKava/portfolio/README.md

 - [License](#License)

 ## Technologies Used
-For this application I used the following technologies: React, JavaScript, HTML/CSS, Material Ui, Swiper, Gsap, Particles.js, EmailJS and GitHub Pages.
+For this application I used the following technologies: React, JavaScript, Sass, Material Ui, tsparticles, EmailJS and AWS S3 static website hosting.

 ## Screenshot
 ![](public/images/Screenshot1.PNG)